bertreb/pimatic-home-connect/README.md

 # pimatic-home-connect
-Pimatic plugin for connecting home-connect devices to Pimatic
+Pimatic plugin for connecting Home-Connect devices to Pimatic

-Instructions for installing the proof-of-concept.
+# Installation

 ### HOME-CONNECT
 Create an application in your account on the [developers site of Home-connect](https://developer.home-connect.com).